स स्तोम्यः

 abounding with horses, camels, likewise with cows and donkeys.
 Buildings

-are ornamentally studded with precious gems, and with such multi-storied sky
+are ornamentally studded with precious gems, and with such multi-storied sky scrapers

-capital of Indra.
+Indra.
 She

 that Ayodhya is encompassed with Vedic scholars who always worship the ritual